-- Employers are responsible for identifying all job site hazards, educating and training all persons who will operate and maintain these products, and ensuring that all blast operators and their assistants understand the warnings and information contained in these instructions relating to safe and proper operation and maintenance of this equipment.
-Serious injury or death can result from failure to comply with all Occupational Safety and Health Administration - Serious injury or death can result from failure to comply with all Occupational Safety and Health Administration (OSHA)regulations and all manufacturer's instructions.
-This equipment is not intended for use in any area considered becaudous per National Electric Code NEDA 70.20 - This equipment is not intended for use in any area considered hazardous per National Electric Code NFPA 70 2011, Article 500. - Read this document and follow all instructions before using this equipment.
+- Employers are responsible for identifying all job site hazards, educating and training all persons who will operate and maintain these products, and ensuring that all blast operators and their assistants understand the warnings and information contained in these instructions relating to safe and proper operation and maintenance of this equipment. - Serious injury or death can result from failure to comply with all Occupational Safety and Health Administration (OSHA)regulations and all manufacturer's instructions. - This equipment is not intended for use in any area considered hazardous per National Electric Code NFPA 70 2011, Article 500. - Read this document and follow all instructions before using this equipment.